Day 1 Arrive Lima

 Day 3 Explore the Amazon

 - 1 Breakfast, 1 Lunch, 1 Dinner

-A pre-dawn wake-up call will enable us to be on the lake for sunrise, when the resident wildlife is most active.
-With luck we'll encounter the family of Giant Otters which frequent the lake.
+A pre-dawn wake-up call will enable you to be on the lake for sunrise, when the resident wildlife is most active.
+With luck you'll encounter the family of Giant Otters which frequent the lake.
 Most of the fish-eating water birds around the lake actively fish in the early morning as well, and this outing should provide excellent views - and photographs - of the prehistoric-looking Hoatzins.
-After returning for a late breakfast, we set off into the cool understory of the tall virgin forest around the lake.
-We'll pass through towering wild Brazil Nut trees, and see a demonstration of how our hosts collect, open and commercialize this important natural product.
-Once we've eaten lunch and had an hour or so to relax, we once again board the catamaran to explore the eastern part of the lake.
-We hope to see one or more of the five species of monkeys, like the Brown Capuchin Monkey, which live in the forest near the lake.
+After returning for a late breakfast, set off into the cool understory of the tall virgin forest around the lake.
+Pass through towering wild Brazil Nut trees, and see a demonstration of how your hosts collect, open and commercialize this important natural product.
+Once you've eaten lunch and had an hour or so to relax, board the catamaran to explore the eastern part of the lake.
+You can hope to see one or more of the five species of monkeys, like the Brown Capuchin Monkey, which live in the forest near the lake.
 There is an opportunity again after dinner to try and spot some Black Caimans on the lake, or to go on a short night walk through the primary forest.

 Day 4 Amazon Lodge